riklewis/comparetheproject/README.md

 ## changelog

+### v1.4 - New Features and Fixes
+_28th February 2021_
+* Fixed cleanup of server files not always triggering
+* Added buttons to navigation between records in comparison dialog

 ### v1.3 - New Features and Fixes
 _31st January 2021_
 * Added buttons to swap left and right file selections